© T. Humpage

-Taking your car with you on holiday gives you absolute freedom to go where you want, when you want.
+Taking your car with you on holiday to Ibiza gives you absolute freedom to go where you want when you want in comfort.
 However, there are a few things to consider before you set off.

-Whilst road tripping is undoubtedly one of the best ways to see a country, ensuring your car is up to the trip, planning your route in advance, and familiarising yourself with the road rules and regulations of the country you are visiting, will all help make the drive itself is as much a part of your holiday as your final destination.
+Whilst road tripping is undoubtedly one of the best ways to see a country, ensuring your car is up to the trip, planning your route in advance and familiarising yourself with the road rules and regulations of the country you are visiting, will make the driving an enjoyable part of your trip rather than creating unwanted stress on your holiday.

 If you decide to drive through France to reach Spain then you will need to consider the various regulation changes, tolls and insurance implications.
-Check out our guide to Driving in France!
+Check out our guide to Driving in France.

-Taking the scenic route
+Taking the scenic route to Ibiza

 Taking the scenic route is a good option if time is not of the essence or if you’d like to see a bit of the countryside en route.
-Although what you save in motorway tolls you will lose in time, but driving the back roads can be very rewarding in terms of all the beautiful places and viewpoints you’ll discover.
+Driving the backroads can be very rewarding in terms of all the beautiful places and viewpoints you’ll discover.
 Be aware that the mountainous regions of Spain can be affected by bad weather and so you should check whether your route requires you to have winter tyres or snow chains and whether the mountain passes or 'puertos de montaña' you intend to cross are not closed.

-If you do decide to drive along the coast of the mainland or the Islands, remember that these steep mountainous roads can be treacherous.
+If you do decide to drive along the coast of the mainland or the islands, remember that these steep mountainous roads can be treacherous.
 They are full of hairpin bends and there are few protective barriers to spoil the view!
 They also get very busy during the summer season, so plan for the journey to take extra time during these peak seasons.
 Also beware of tour buses who seem to be fearless and will occupy most of the road.

-Road rules & regulations
+Road rules & regulations in Spain

 When driving in a different country, it is important that you are aware of any road laws and restrictions that may differ from home.

-- Mobile phones may not be used whilst driving unless with a hands-free kit.
+Mobile phones may not be used whilst driving unless with a hands-free kit.